Coupé de ville: Design

 Early cars had the driver fully exposed to the weather with no cover, no doors, and sometimes no windshield,.
 As speed and distances travelled increased, windshields were added to protect the driver from dirt from the unpaved roads and dung from draught animals.
 Later models also included doors to the driving compartment.

 Early roofs for the driver's area were made of a single skin of leather without any structural support, and were held in place between the passenger compartment and the windshield by poppers to allow for easy removal or rollback when the weather allowed.
-From the late 1920s onward designs used a metal two-skin roof which retracted into a void above the passenger compartment, either manually or electrically.
+From the late 1920s onward some designs used a metal two-skin roof which retracted into a void above the passenger compartment, either manually or electrically.

-Due to its use as a chauffeured vehicle, the passenger compartment was normally luxurious, clad in the best materials, with seating for between two and most often up to six or occasionally eight persons, made of the finest cotton or silk adorned with brocade.
-The same material was also most often used to provide complete curtain coverage for the compartment, and was matched by substantial carpet and fine inlaid woodwork.
+Due to its use as a chauffeured vehicle, the passenger compartment was normally luxurious, clad in the best materials, with seating for between two and most often up to six or occasionally eight persons using jump seats for lighter passengers and short distances, made of the finest cotton or silk adorned with brocade.
+The same material was also most often used to provide substantial curtain coverage for the compartment, and was matched by substantial carpet and fine woodwork.
 The driver's compartment had leather seats to endure bad weather.
-The division between the two compartments often held jump seats for lighter passengers such as children, and it would often accommodate various compartments for drinks, cigars, make-up, or books.

-Some versions had a partition between the driver and the passengers.
+Some versions had a partition between the driver and the passengers, which would often accommodate various compartments for drinks and conveniences..
 These partitions often had a small slide-back glass window, or were completely made of glass with a manual or electric winding system.
 The passengers could speak to the driver through a communications tube, or, from the 1920s, through an electrical device similar to a telephone.
 Some designs included a switch panel in the rear passenger compartment, which contained a speedometer and switches to impart the most common instructions to the driver via a lighted dashboard panel, such as "stop", "left", "right", or "home".

 Variants

 Town car / town brougham

+The name "town car" is an Anglicized version of "de Ville".

 In the United States, a coupé de ville with rear doors for the passenger area, no roof or sides for the driver's area, and a partition between the passengers and the driver was referred to as a "town car" or "town brougham".
 Town cars normally had side windows in the doors only.
-The name "town car" is an Anglicized version of "de Ville".

-Sedanca coupé

-In the United Kingdom, a coupé de ville with a fixed or folding roof over the rear seats and open front seats was referred to as a "sedanca coupé".
-A sedanca coupé may or may not have had some kind of roof for the driver's area.